 Double glazing – using two properly-spaced panes of glass in your windows makes a remarkable difference.

-Insulation – sufficient insulation is an important part of keeping warm air inside your house and reducing energy loss.
+Insulation – sufficient insulation is an important part of keeping warm air inside your house and reducing energy loss in the kitchen, living area, bedroom or bathroom.

 Window orientation – if you’re building a new house, clever design will consider the house’s orientation on the section and place aluminium windows where they can maximise the sun’s ability to naturally warm your home.